patrickbucher/paedubucher.ch/articles.md/compose-key-on-x.md

-between English, German, and Russian when typing punctuation marks sounds great in terms of _efficiency_, not typing in the typographically correct representations of German umlauts (_Ae_, _Oe_, _Ue_ instead of _Ä_, _Ö_, _Ü_) or misspelling french words with accent marks (_depecherent_ instead of _dépêchèrent_) is bad in terms of communicating _effectively_.
+between English, German, and Russian when typing punctuation marks sounds great in terms of _efficiency_, not typing in the typographically correct representations of German umlauts (_Ae_, _Oe_, _Ue_ instead of _Ä_, _Ö_, _Ü_) or misspelling French words with accent marks (_depecherent_ instead of _dépêchèrent_) is bad in terms of communicating _effectively_.
 So there must be at least a way to type those characters somewhat efficiently.